zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast number 438.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode, which contains all of the vocabulary, definitio ns, sample sentences, additional definitions, cultural notes, comprehension qu estions, and a transcript of this complete episode.
+Go there to download a Learning Guide for this episode, which contains all of the vocabulary, definitio ns, sample sentences, additional definitions, cultural notes, comprehension qu estions, and a transcript of this complete episode.

 Today’s episode is a dialogue between Heather and Sam,  talking about renting an apartment.
 Let’s get started.